 Radium-223 dichloride is now licensed and called Xofigo.
 This is not widely available in the UK but BPC is one of a relatively small number of specialist centres using this treatment.

 Zolidronic acid (Zometa) a bisphosphonate given by a 15 minute intravenous infusion every 3–4 weeks.
 It reduces the risk of bone complications, including pain and fractures.

 Xgeva (Denosumab): this is a newly licensed drug available at BPC.

-Surgery may be undertaken to treat bone fractures or to relief the pressure on the spinal cord by bone metastases.
+Surgery may be undertaken to treat bone fractures or to relieve the pressure on the spinal cord by bone metastases.